mkpartners/cremedelacrm-www/content/post/5-things-to-do-while-at-tdx.md

 ## Enjoy The TDX Experience

 Don’t lose sight and enjoy the moment.
-Whether it&#39;s taking a picture with your favorite Salesforce character or meeting up with a Trailblazer to have a cup of coffee.
+Whether it's taking a picture with your favorite Salesforce character or meeting up with a Trailblazer to have a cup of coffee.
 Living the experience and taking it all in is what these events are all about.
 Don’t lose sight of your goals but at the same time have some fun.

 ## Conclusion

 These are just some of the activities we recommend for first-timers or returning visitors to the Bay Area.
 Let us know what are you looking forward to the most while attending TDX this year.

 Until then, keep working hard, smart, and happy.
 We’ll see you in the cloud.